Find your Local Councillor

 How to Contact Members of the Council

 Councillors are elected by the residents of a ward to represent them.
-All wards in Elmbridge elect either 2 or 3 Councillors, who represent the ward equally.
+All wards in Elmbridge elect 3 Councillors, who represent the ward equally.
 Councillors are different from officers, who are paid employees of the Council.
-If you have a problem, you may want to contact your local ward councillor to raise the issue.
+If you have a problem, you may want to contact your local ward Councillor to raise the issue.
 You can do this even if your local Councillor represents a political group that you don't support.

 For some issues, there may be other Councillors who can help, as well as your ward Councillors.
 For example, you may want to contact the |Cabinet Portfolio Holder who is responsible for that area.
 Or if you have strong views on an issue that is due to be considered by a Committee, you could contact members of that Committee and let them know your views.